 As your counselling sessions progress, you and your partner may find a way of overcoming your problems, or you may decide it is time to part ways.
 Either way, hopefully counselling will offer you the space to grow and decide what you would like the future to hold for both of you.

-I can help in facilitating a space where each person has a right to be heard and listened too, where each person can be respected and feel able to explore what is important to them and the relationship moving forward.
+We can help in facilitating a space where each person has a right to be heard and listened too, where each person can be respected and feel able to explore what is important to them and the relationship moving forward.